2.4.9. Experimental Wind Force

 • Full Scale Reference Wind Speed: The full-scale wind speed at the reference point of the building (e.g., top of the building).
 The reference point location should match that of the model used in the wind tunnel testing.

-• Full Scale Duration: The duration of wind force time series that will be generated by this engine.
+• Full Scale Duration: The duration of the wind force time series that will be generated by this engine.

 • Seed: The seed for the random number generator.

 • File Name: “Wind Force Time History File” that contains model geometry and wind tunnel experiment details.
-The data can be provided either as a MATLAB binary file (.mat) or a json (.json) file.
+The data can be provided either as a MATLAB binary file (.mat) or a JSON (.json) file.
 Please see the next section for the details of the variables (keys) needed in the file.

 • Model Scale: This is the geometric length scale.
 This value is automatically estimated after reading the “Wind Force Time History File”, as a ratio between the full-scale and model-scale building dimensions.
-Only if the file is imported in a json format, the model scale ratio will be displayed.
+Only if the file is imported in a JSON format, the model scale ratio will be displayed.

 Additional input parameters for estimating cross-power spectral density function can be specified, i.e., Window Size and Overlap Percentage.
 The “Window Size” is the length of the Hanning window function given in seconds.
 Its values can range from [0, L], where L is the record duration used as input.
 A window size of 4 s is suggested for wind tunnel records lasting about 30 s – 60 s, but the user has the flexibility to define this variable according to specific case study requirements.
 The “Overlap Percentage” determines the extent of overlap between segments of the signal.
 A value of 50% overlap is suggested.
 Note that the engine implemented in WE-UQ uses scipy.signal.csd function, and the detailed parameter information can be found in the scipy user manual.